xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

   _CHANGELOG: prepare npm v8.2.1-1.8.1_
 - `npm version 8.2.1-1.8.1`; the first 5 numbers are the same as the GitHub release; the sixth number is the npm specific version
+- `npm pack` and check the content of the archive
 - push all changes to GitHub
 - `npm publish` (use `--access public` when publishing for the first time)